-The practical administration of the University was, of course, a matter of the first importance.
+The administration of this great enterprise was of course a matter of the first importance.
 President Harper was continually working over methods for its improvement.
 He delighted in visualizing the interrelation of its different parts.
 It was something like a jig-saw puzzle.
-I remember vividly how at a meeting he interrupted the discussion to sketch on a paper how one part was subordinated to another-a committee to a Board, a Board to a Faculty, a Faculty on one hand to the Senate, and on the other to the University Council, and these to the Trustees.
+I remember vividly how at a meeting he interrupted the discussion to sketch on a paper how one part was subordinated to another.-a committee to a Board, a Board to a Faculty, a Faculty on one hand to the Senate, and on the other to the University Council, and these to the Trustees.
 Where was the President?
-He jocosely (or perhaps seriously) said one day, "Between the upper and nether millstones."
+He jocosely (or perhaps seriously) said one day, "between the upper and nether mill-stones."

 The story of his choice of a teaching staff is told in detail in Dr. T. W. Goodspeed's History of the University of Chicago.
 It shows how high a standard for education in the Middle West he intended to set.
-In spite of the high salaries offered (\$7,000 for a head professor), many noted scholars were reluctant to leave assured positions for what, in spite of President Harper's confidence and optimism, might prove to be a dream university.
+In spite of the unprecedently high salaries offered (seven thousand dollars for a head professor) many noted scholars were reluctant to leave assured positions for what, in spite of President Harper's confidence and optimism, might prove to be a Dream University.
 There can be no doubt that those who accepted the challenge never regretted their decision.

-The summons for the first official Faculty meeting which followed many months of preliminary organization was like a clarion call to those who appreciated its significance.
+The summons for the first official faculty meeting which followed many months of preliminary organization was like a clarion call to those who appreciated its significance.